 If anything, this flow comes with a number of benefits to Everon users.
 To list a few:

 - Increased security through the additional layer of authorization

 - Increased speed and scaleability, because Everon servers no longer need to make space for an extensive user database

 - Meets industry standards, opening up the possibility to develop a solution for Single Sign On (SSO) between Everon apps in the future

 With this implementation, Everon also has more time to focus on continuing to build on our core features, enhancing the EV charging experience for both you and your customers.

-Our integration with Okta is a recent development and requires us to migrate our user databases.
+Our integration with our authorization server is a recent development and required us to migrate our user databases.